\"Writing.Com

 Lying there, looking up at me, there flickered a shock of recognition–bittersweet compassion?–and regret over her studiously exotic, fake-alien face.
 Gently she put her hand over mine.
 "Allow me."
 She put my fingers into place and gritted her teeth before activating the final sequence.

-Awkward pain and rumbling horror burned and shook every inch of her body, inside out.
-She held her breath as best as she could.
-The device beat mild whimpers out of her until the battery blotted out her consciousness.
+Awkward jerking and shuddering horror reddened, heated, and pulsed in every inch of her body, inside out.
+Though she held her breath as best as she could, the device beat mild whimpers out of her until the battery blotted out her consciousness.

-I stroked her blood red hair as I cradled her poor, abused body in my lap, my tears dripping all over her face.
+I stroked her blood-red hair as I cradled her poor, abused body in my lap, my helpless tears dripping all over her face.

 When she awakened, the drones beeped at me.
 "Congratulations on your new acquisition."